Family Guy season 11: Background

 In this season, the Griffins decide to climb Mount Everest ("Into Fat Air"); Lois has a mid-life crisis ("Lois Comes Out of Her Shell"); Meg falls for a boy who turns out to like her brother Chris ("Friends Without Benefits"); and Brian and Stewie leap into action after they discover the company owned by Lois's dad, Carter Pewterschmidt, has found the cure for cancer ("The Old Man and the Big 'C'").
 This season also featured the 200th episode of the series.

 Further episode plots were revealed at Comic-Con 2012.
 Quagmire accidentally marries a hooker ("The Giggity Wife"), on episode 21, Peter becomes a meth dealer ("Farmer Guy"), and Chris moves in with Herbert ("Chris Cross").
 Also, Brian and Stewie travel to Vegas by teleportation, but instead the device malfunctions and ends up cloning them, where two pairs of Brian and Stewie both go on a road trip to Vegas, with each pair having different experiences, in another '"Road to ..."' episode as part of the season finale ("Roads to Vegas").

 A Valentine's Day episode, aired on February 10, 2013, in which Stewie rounds up all of Brian's ex-girlfriends, who take delight in pointing out Brian's flaws ("Valentine's Day in Quahog").

 The episode "Jesus, Mary and Joseph!" was scheduled to air on December 16, 2012, but was replaced by a repeat of "Grumpy Old Man" out of sensitivity for the Sandy Hook Elementary School shooting.
 The episode aired the following week on December 23, 2012.

-It was the last season to air while the show's owner 20th Century Fox was still part of News Corporation, as on June 28, 2013, various entertainment assets of News Corporation were spun off into an new company called 21st Century Fox, with News Corporation retaining its print assets and Australian media assets.
+It was the last season to air while the show's owner 20th Century Fox was still part of News Corporation, as on June 28, 2013, various entertainment assets of News Corporation were spun off into a new company called 21st Century Fox, with News Corporation retaining its print assets and Australian media assets.

 On July 21, 2013, the season started on BBC Three in the UK.